WoyramA/Sampleplotly/README.md

 # Sampleplotly

-## This is a sample github page to run some 'sample' Plotly data.
+## This is a sample github page to run some 'sample' Plotly data as https://woyrama.github.io/Sampleplotly/